Clinical Data Sharing

-Elucidates what clinical data can be shared without a patient or participant’s explicit consent for quality care improvement
+This group elucidates the circumstances under which clinical data may be shared without a patient’s explicit consent for quality and timely clinical care improvement.

-In the course of clinical genetics testing, diagnostics, and/or research, there are often requests for individual-level patient data (e.g. variant details, phenotypic data, family history) to be shared between labs, clinics, or with expert curation efforts for care quality improvement, including informing variant classification, defining phenotype spectrum, and treatment efficacy.
+In the course of clinical genetics testing or diagnostics, there are often requests for individual-level patient data (e.g. variant details, phenotypic data, family history) to be shared between labs, clinics, or with expert curation efforts for clinical care quality improvement.
 Sharing individual-level patient data is useful for variant classification, and may, thus, improve patient care.
 However, there is uncertainty over what types of data — and at what level of detail and for what purposes — can be shared without explicit consent from patients.
 To provide further clarification, the GA4GH Regulatory & Ethics Work Stream (REWS) aims to develop best practices in this area.

 Jump to...